-PART IX SAFETY AND TRAINING OF PERSONNEL

-- 62. (1) An operator shall not conduct a production operation for which the personnel require special skills until - (a) the operator has submitted to the chief safety officer a description of the training that the operator proposes to require of the persons employed for that operation; - (b) the training referred to in paragraph (a) has been approved under subsection (2); and - (c) the operator has ensured that the employees have successfully completed the approved training. - (2) The chief safety officer shall approve the training referred to in paragraph (1)(a) if the training is sufficient to enable the production operation to be conducted in a safe manner.
+PART IX SAFETY AND TRAINING OF PERSONNEL General 62.
+(1) No operator shall conduct a production operation for which the personnel require special skills until (a) the operator has submitted to the Chief Safety Officer a description of the training that the operator proposes to require of the persons employed for that operation; (b) the training referred to in paragraph (a) has been approved pursuant to subsection (2); and (c) the operator has ensured that the employees have successfully completed the approved training.
+(2) The Chief Safety Officer shall approve the training referred to in paragraph (1)(a) if the training is sufficient to enable the production operation to be conducted in a safe manner.